The amicable settlement: for entrepreneurs with debts

 Sometimes debtors get stuck in the amicable process.
 To make access to the Wsnp easier for them, there is the option to go directly to a specific group of insolvency administrators.
 After a failed amicable settlement, they can request a compulsory settlement or access to the Wsnp.
 The Legal Aid Board ('Raad voor Rechtsbijstand') reimburses the costs of these procedures.

-Wsnp is a statutory scheme where an insolvency administrator makes agreements with creditors to repay the debts.
+Wsnp is a legal scheme in which an insolvency (in Dutch) makes agreements with creditors to repay the debts.
 This is a more expensive process because an insolvency administrator has to be paid and there are legal costs.
 You pay these costs out of your savings, meaning the creditors will receive less.
 A magistrate (in Dutch) checks your insolvency administrator.

 If you have a complaint about your Wsnp process, you can contact the magistrate.
 In addition, you are limited in your freedom of action, and you may not, for example, incur new debts.
 You must stick to the agreements you have made with the insolvency administrator and keep them informed of your financial developments.
-You will be given a free amount of money (in Dutch) to pay your fixed costs and to live on.
+You will be allowed to keep a free amount of money (in Dutch) out of your income to pay your fixed costs and to live on.
 That is at welfare level.
 The rest of your income is used to make repayments.
-This process usually takes 3 years, sometimes 5 years.
-After this period, you can continue without debts and with a clean slate.
+This process used to take 3 to 5 years.
+Since 1 July 2023, the term has been 18 months.
+After this deadline, you can move on without debts and with a clean slate.

 Until 1 July 2023, people who got into problematic debts within 10 years of a previous WSNP process could not access the WSNP procedure.
 The amendment indicates that the court will have the option to allow people to re-enter the WSNP procedure within those 10 years, provided they have run into financial problems through no fault of their own.